Maikxx/web-app-from-scratch-18-19/README.md

 * [APIOfFireAndIce](https://anapioficeandfire.com/)
     This is a Game of Thrones API providing a lot of information about Game of Thrones characters, books, houses and more.

-    This API has no authentication, but has got a few limits:
+    This API does not require authentication, but has got a few limits:
     * Rate limit of 20000 requests made per day, per IP-address.
     * 50 requests per page maximum.
     * Is not zero-based.